Students needing to spend time away from Goucher College or pursue other educational goals may request a leave of absence as follows:

 Students should obtain the leave-of-absence form from Goucher's website.

-The student should make an appointment with the vice president and dean of students, the associate dean for undergraduate studies or the director of new student programs (first-year students only) to discuss his or her plans.
+The student should make an appointment with the vice president and dean of students or the associate provost for the undergraduate program to discuss his or her plans.

 Students taking a leave of absence who intend to take courses while away from Goucher should submit a completed non-Goucher course approval form along with course descriptions to the Office of the Registrar.
 This will ensure the courses taken are transferable to Goucher.
 Students are notified of the decision prior to registering for the course if they submit the non-Goucher course approval in time.

 Ordinarily, 12 of a student’s last 24 credit hours are required to be taken at Goucher.
-The student must petition to the associate dean for undergraduate studies for permission to go over this limit.
+The student must petition to the associate provost for the undergraduate program for permission to go over this limit.

 NOTE: Students receiving Title IV financial aid who take a leave of absence are treated as having withdrawn from the college for financial aid purposes.
 This means that the six-month grace period for Federal Direct Loans begins the day after the last date of academic activity at the college.
 If the student resumes enrollment at least half-time within that grace period, s/he will return to in-school status and will be eligible for the full six-month grace period when s/he leaves school or drops below half-time enrollment again.
 The repayment period for Federal Direct Loans begins on the day after the grace period ends.